Temple of Leah, Cebu: Complete Visitor Guide (2026)

 Habal-habal

 Motorcycle taxis available at JY Square Mall in Lahug.
-Drivers shout “Sirao!” or “Temple of Leah!” — just approach them.
-Thrilling ride up the winding Busay hills.
-About 20 minutes.
+Drivers call out “Sirao!” or “Temple of Leah!” — just approach them.
+Thrilling ride up the winding Busay hills — about 20 minutes.
+The most adventurous option and a quintessentially Filipino experience.

 🚌